cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

 If you need to exclude the HTTP from the TCP frames, you can type “tcp and not http” (which means filter for tcp and exclude http) in the filter text box.
 Try it out.
 Provide your results.
 For more information regarding wireshark filters check the following link.

 If you need to display packets sent (sourced from) by a specific IP address, you should enter ip.src== “ip address” (replace the word “ip address” with the specific IP address you are searching for).
 Provide an example.
-To find out the entire set of Display Filter syntax, you may click the Expression button next to the filter text box.
+To find out the entire set of Display Filter syntax, you may click the Expression button next to the filter text box (or in some versions Analyze -> Display Filter Expression).
 For example, scroll to the IP entry and expand by clicking on the + sign or the arrow on the left.
 Wireshark should display all possible attributes of the object IP.
 Find ip.ttl and find out what it means.
 Type “ip.ttl” then “==” and type “64” in the value field so that the equation would look like the following (ip.ttl == 64) and Click OK.
 ## Q9 - Describe what happens (what you have witnessed).

 ## Q10 – Can I filter for a specific source IP address and specific destination IP address?
 Provide screenshots.